lydell/tiny-decoders/README.md

 `tag("MyTag", { renameTagFrom: "my_tag" })` returns a `Field` with a codec that requires the input `"my_tag"` but returns `"MyTag"`.

 For `renameFieldFrom`, see [fieldsUnion](#fieldsunion).

+You will typically use string tags for your tagged unions, but other primitive types such as `boolean` and `number` are supported too.

 ### tuple